ergo-services/ergo/README.md

 To enable trace logging level for the internals (node, network,...) use `--tags trace` and set the log level `gen.LogLevelTrace` for your node.

+For detailed debugging techniques, troubleshooting scenarios, and best practices, see the [Debugging](https://docs.ergo.services/advanced/debugging) documentation.

 To run tests with cleaned test cache:

 ```